 Department Description and Responsibilities

 We receive copies of all permits issued by the department of Planning & Zoning.
 This permit information is recorded on our computers and field books and then reviewed; assessments and /or inventory is updated.
-Our data collector does our field work, taking pictures of each property and updating our inventory cards.
+Our Real Property Appraisal Aide does our field work, taking pictures of each property and updating our inventory cards.
 This information as well as sale information is one of the guidelines used for assessing.

 - To determine and maintain all assessments, property inventory records, ownership information and exemptions on all properties in the town.